HDR-Ecosystem/hdr2024/content/sponsorship/become-a-sponsor.md

 ## <span style="color:Orange">Contact Us</span>

-If you wish to sponsor our conference or have questions about sponsorship, please contact Dr. Julia Gonski () for more information.
+If you wish to sponsor our conference or have questions about sponsorship, please contact [Dr. Julia Gonski](https://profiles.stanford.edu/julia-gonski) (jgonski@slac.stanford.edu) for more information.

-There are three tiers of sponsorship and the benefits of each, shown below:
+There are three tiers of sponsorship.
+The benefits of each are shown below:

 ### <span style="color:LightGreen">Platinum Tier</span> (minimum $5000)